takanory/slides/20220122pyconkyushu/index.rst

 .. image:: images/python3100.png
    :width: 70%
-   :alt: Python Release Python 3.10.0
+   :alt: Python Release Python 3.10.1

 ..
 Python 3.10 was released on October 4, 2021.
    3.10 has many new features...By the way...

-Who are You? 🐍
+お前誰よ? 🐍
 ----------------
 .. image:: https://user-images.githubusercontent.com/11718525/135937807-fd3e0fd2-a31a-47a4-90c6-b0bb1d0704d4.png
    :width: 70%